The Executive Education program at San Francisco State University's College of Business aims to train and develop the next generation of leaders.

 Graduate Business Programs

-The College of Business at San Francisco State University offers a Master of Business Administration (MBA) program, an Executive MBA program (EMBA), a Master of Science in Accountancy (MSA) program and a Master of Arts in Economics.
+We offer a Master of Business Administration program (MBA), an Executive MBA program (EMBA), a Master of Science in Accountancy program (MSA) and a Master of Arts in Economics.

 Accredited by the Association to Advance Collegiate Schools of Business (AACSB International), the most respected international business accrediting association, we are committed to providing high quality business education that prepares students to become leaders in addressing the global economy.
 Conveniently located at the San Francisco State University Downtown Campus, in the heart of San Francisco, the Graduate Business Programs provide unique networking opportunities and access to the ever-growing Bay Area business community.

-The College of Business offers a Bachelor of Science in Business Administration (BSBA) with areas of concentration such as finance, accounting, decision sciences, marketing, management, information systems, and international business.
+The College of Business offers a Bachelor of Science in Business Administration (BSBA) with areas of concentration in accounting, decision sciences, finance, information systems, international business, management, and marketing.

 Departments and Programs